Homemade Healthy Chocolate Chunks

 Instructions

-- Melt cacao butter or coconut oil in a saucepan over medium-low heat or in the microwave for about 30 seconds.
-Stir cocoa powder, maple syrup or honey, and if using, vanilla extract and salt, into the melted coconut oil until completely smooth.
+Stir the cocoa powder, maple syrup or honey, and if using, vanilla extract and salt, into the melted cacao butter or coconut oil until completely smooth.

 I have been wanting to try a recipe like this.
 Thanks for sharing!